allinspiration/allin-passionbot/README.md

     res.send "#{answer}, but what is the question?"
 ```

 Take care to make sure the script can load if it's not defined, give the Hubot developer notes on how to define it, or default to something.
-It's up to the script writer to decide if that should be a fatal error (e.g. hubot exits), or not (make any script that relies on it to say it needs to be configured.
+It's up to the script writer to decide if that should be a fatal error (e.g. passionbot exits), or not (make any script that relies on it to say it needs to be configured.
 When possible and when it makes sense to, having a script work without any other configuration is preferred.

 Here we can default to something: